mgdelneri/Note-Taker/README.md

 The next step was a long stretch of pseudo-coding and writing out lists of possible strategies to attack the back-end of this project.

 Using past activities as a template, I started coding the HTML Routes file.
 I then started coding the API Routes file as well.
 I quickly realized that I could not test any of this code without creating a server, so I coded the server.js file.
 The htmlRoutes.js and server.js files proved to be simple and easier to understand.
 The apiRoutes.js took a lot of trial and error to figure out, especially when it came to coding the POST request.
-Once that was figured out, however, I was able to code add a DELETE request to my code.
+Once that was figured out, however, I was able to add a DELETE request to my code.

 The final steps of this project involved testing the application several times for any bugs and then deploying it to Heroku.